pro100andrey/lame/README.md

 ## License

-lame.framework is available under the MIT license.
+`Lame xcframework` is available under the MIT license.
 See the LICENSE file for more info.